geudde/attic-chest/pages/03.season-2/16.meeting-28/10.spirit/docs.md

 visible: false
 ---

+<div class="author">Mr Vignoles</div>

-<span class="title">The Spirit of the Attic Chest’s Farewell Address to the Editress  </span>
+> The Spirit of the Attic Chest’s Farewell Address to the Editress

 With deep regret I view the season o’er
 &emsp;Consigning me again to “durance vile;”